WsCandy/zRSv2/README.md

 Here's a list of options with all their default values:

 	delay: 5000,                            // The amount of time before the slide transitions automatically, set to 0 to turn off automatic transition. speed : 1000,                           // The speed of the animation. transition : 'slide',                   // Transition type, currently 'slide', 'fade' and 'verticalSlide' are the only ones. procedural : false,                     // Procedural image loading, more info below. pager : false,                          // A selector for pagination e.g. $('.pager'). pauseOnHover : false,                   // Explains itself!
 	visibleSlides : 1,                      // The number of slides visible at any time, not compatible with fade.
     	slideBy: 1,                             // Number of slides to move by.
 Set this to visibleSlides for a paging effect. setVisibleSlides : null,                // Pass an object through to set the number of visible slides depending on view port width. slideSpacing : 0,                       // The spacing in pixels between each slide. pre_trans_callback : null,              // A callback just before the slide transitions. trans_callback : null,                  // A callback for when the slide has finished it's transition. load_callback : null,                   // A callback for when the slide has finished loading.
 	sizes: null,                            // An object full of sizes to swap out for smaller images on mobile devices.
-	touch: false				// Enable touch transitions for touch devices
+	touch: false,                           // Enable touch transitions for touch devices
-	backstretch: false			// Enable background image cropping and resizing
+	backstretch: false,                     // Enable background image cropping and resizing
 	inner: '.inner-slider'                  // Add a custom class/ID to the inner div!

 Callbacks:
 ---